-Your local Hazard Mitigation Plan is a valuable place to identify and prioritize possible mitigation actions.
-The plan includes a mitigation strategy with mitigation actions that were developed through a public and open process.
+Local Planning."
+This guide explains how hazard mitigation can be includes a mitigation strategy with mitigation actions that were developed through a public and open process.
 You can then add to or modify those actions based on what is learned during the course of the Risk MAP project and the information provided within this FRR.